March Break Camps in Toronto

 Various locations across the city

 The bad news: Most of the City of Toronto’s CampTO programs are fully booked up for March break.
-But here’s the good news: Some locations, including the Thistletown Community Centre (25 Albion Rd.), the Carmine Stefano Community Centre (3100 Weston Rd.), and the Pelmo Park Community Centre (171 Pellatt Ave.), do have a few spots left.
+But here’s the good news: Some locations, including the Thistletown Community Centre (25 Albion Rd.), James S. Bell Community School (90 Thirty First St.), and the Pelmo Park Community Centre (171 Pellatt Ave.), do have a few spots left.
 But act fast if you want them!
 CampTO offers programming for ages four to 16, and runs Adapted CampTO, for kids with an AIS membership.

 Maker Kids